The Connection between Stress and Back Pain

 Relieve your stress

-You can also address your stress symptoms by including therapy in your pain management plan.
-A therapist can help you cope with the pain.
-They can also teach you how to manage stress more effective, so it doesn’t interfere with your health.
+You can address your stress symptoms by including therapy in your pain management plan.
+A therapist can help you cope with the pain and teach you how to manage stress more effectively.
+Additionally, ketamine infusion therapy has become a popular alternative for individuals dealing with chronic pain.
+At a ketamine clinic, a professional team will evaluate your situation and recommend the best treatment to help you on the path to a healthy and pain-free life.

 In many cases, the mix of addressing the pain and the stress at the same time leads to the patient confronting their feelings and understanding how they are contributing to their pain.